and Resolve for

 explore technology tools, apps, and build tech skills

 be supported by IT professionals

 build relationships with other young tech-oriented students

-- consider higher education options and prepare for college entrance
+consider and prepare for higher education

 Who is SPARCS eligible?

-Female students who applied for the Minnesota and National Aspirations in Computing Award are eligible to participate, as are other high school students who have technology interests and aspirations.
-In some cases, the program serves females in middle school as well.
+High school students who applied for the Minnesota and National Aspirations in Computing Award are eligible to participate, as are other high school students who have technology interests and aspirations.
+In some cases, the program serves students in middle school as well.
 The activity description typically specifies eligible age/grade levels.